How to budget for beginners

 If you’re looking for a quick template:

-It’s a digital download so you can print it as many times as you want.
+It’s a digital download so you can print only the pages you want to use – as many times as you want.

 2) If you’re looking for a template that requires less manual work, here’s the budget spreadsheet I use today!